stonepros/stone/doc/stonefs/disaster-recovery.rst

 layer (e.g. multiple disk failures that lose all copies of a PG), or from software bugs.

-CephFS includes some tools that may be able to recover a damaged file system, but to use them safely requires a solid understanding of CephFS internals.
+StoneFS includes some tools that may be able to recover a damaged file system, but to use them safely requires a solid understanding of StoneFS internals.
 The documentation for these potentially dangerous operations is on a separate page: :ref:`disaster-recovery-experts`.